patricoferris/ocurrent-doc/src/1-section/index.md

   description: An introduction to practical uses of the eDSL for OCurrent
 - title: A High Level Interface
   description: The high-level OCurrent interface for building pipelines
+- title: Using plugins
+  description: The current set of plugins available through OCurrent

 ---

 Welcome to the beginning of theses docs on building things with OCurrent -- an OCaml DSL for generating incremental pipelines to build... well almost anything.
 This introductory chapter will give a solid understanding of the foundation upon which the OCurrent tower stands including: